lucasneiva/scar/README.md

-# FLESH - Fate-Linked Encounter Simulation Handler
+# SCAR - simulated Combat Action Resolver

-**FLESH** is an experimental project that creates a brutal, horror-focused text adventure with a revolutionary combat system powered by Large Language Models (LLMs).
+**SCAR** is an experimental project that creates a brutal, horror-focused text adventure with a revolutionary combat system powered by Large Language Models (LLMs).
 Players navigate a nightmarish realm where bodily harm, sanity, and survival are constantly at stake, with combat outcomes determined through natural language processing.

 **(Early Development / Core Combat Focus)**

 ## Core Concept

-FLESH takes a different approach to text-based gaming by focusing on visceral, detailed combat in a horrifying world:
+SCAR takes a different approach to text-based gaming by focusing on visceral, detailed combat in a horrifying world:

 1. **Natural Language Combat**: Players describe their actions in plain language, and the LLM interprets and judges the outcomes based on character stats, enemy attributes, and environmental factors.